EbukaPeter55/EbukaPeter-FrontendDeveloper/README.md

 ## This is a Full stack application for Brainstorm force Senior frontend developer interview.

+The application uses the spacex third party API to send and receive capsules data.

+## Features
+1. Fetching of capsules from the space,
+2. Ability to search for capsules based on serial number, type and status.
+3. Pagination feature built with vanilla javascript and React.

 ## Tech stack
 ### The following technologies were used:
 1. Reactjs (Frontend),